msahrana/b9-a10-client/README.md

 Site Name: Rana Tourism Economics
 Site URL:https://b9-a10-4a8d1.web.app

+Project Overview:
+It is a tourist site.
+Here, a tourist can select their visit place and date properly.
+If any person can clone it, then 1st case he clones it and git push to his own GitHub repo.

 Bullet Point:

-- Home page: Home pages has a navbar country section, card section, why us and review section.
+- Home page: The page has a navbar country section, card section, why us, and review section.
 In country section has six country cards.
-Each card contain image, country name and short description.
-If you click any point of card, it redirect to country wise section there all card are shown by all card who are added.
+Each card contains an image, a country name, and a short description.

-- Login Page: Here contain a login page.
-Also you can login different social login such as google, github etc.

-- Register Page: In register page you can sign up by name, photoURL, email and password.
-Password must be eight character, one upper case, one lower case and one special character.

-- All Tourist Spot: All Tourist Spot page, you can see all card whose are loaded from database.
-Here contain a sort by button.
-If you click sort by button then all data are shown by ascending.
-But it will be private route.
-If you cre login then you can see it.
-If you are not login, then the page redirect in login page.
+- All Tourist Spot: All Tourist Spot page, you can see all cards that are loaded from the database.
+Here is a sort-by button.
+If you click the sort by button then all data are shown in ascending.
+But it will be a private route.

-- Add Tourist Spot & My List: Add tourist spot section you will add any spot collection under south asia.
-When you add spot button then all data are saved to mongoDb database.
-In my list section you can see all information of card whose you are added.
-Here you can update or delete any data from database.
+- Add Tourist Spot & My List: Add tourist spot section you will add any spot collection under South Asia.
+When you add a spot button then all data are saved to the MongoDB database.
+In my list section, you can see all the information on the cards to which you are added.
+Here you can update or delete any data from the database.

 npm package: